 This document does not aim to provide all of the background justification and empirical evidence supporting modeling choices.
-Instead, the aim is to focus on the meaningful aspects of our models such that the reader is able to understand our motivations, and if desired, could reasonably replicate the models.
+Instead, the aim is to focus on the meaningful aspects of our models such that the reader is able to understand our motivations, and if desired, could reasonably, though most likely not perfectly, replicate the models.
 In addition, for those interested in a deeper dive into some of the subjects our models incorporate, we provide an additional reading section at the end of this document that highlights relevant articles.